forkdump/WhenShouldYouInvest/README.md

 as well as the pickles that are used to generate the graphs.
 As the full analysis took several hours, I created pickles to be able to properly store the results in an efficient way.

-The graph shown below explains the method uses and explanation for some adjustments to the data.
+The table shown below explains the method uses and explanation for some adjustments to the data.

 | Variable  | Description  |
 | --------- | ------------ |